Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Adjoint polynomials

 \begin{proof}[Proof of Theorem~\ref{thm:adjpol}] The adjoint polynomial of a polyhedral cone depends continuously on the coordinates of vectors spanning its vertex rays, so we may express it as a limit of adjoint polynomials of polyhedral cones whose vertex rays contain vectors with rational components.
 By definitions, limits of covolume polynomials are covolume polynomials, so we are reduced to the case of polyhedral cones with rational vertex rays.
 In fact, by choosing a large enough integer $d$, we may assume that all non-coordinate vectors in $S$ are of the form $(d,v_1,\dots, v_\ell)\in \Zbb_{\ge 0}^{\ell+1}$.
 We are then reduced to proving the assertion of Theorem~\ref{thm:adjpol} for polyhedral cones spanned by a set $S$ consisting of $\ue_1,\dots, \ue_\ell$ and of vectors of this type.

 For this, let

 The set $S'$ is of the form considered in Proposition~\ref{prop:adjasS}.
-It follows that $\Abb_{\cP_{S'}}$ is the homogenization of the numerator of $1-\zeta_I$ for a suitable (monomial) ideal $I$, cf.~Remark~\ref{rem:adjasSR}.
+It follows that $\Abb_{\cP_{S'}}$ is the homogenization of the numerator of $1-\zeta_I$ for a suitable set $I$ of monomials, cf.~Remark~\ref{rem:adjasSR}.
 By Theorem~\ref{thm:R}, $\Abb_{\cP_{S'}}$ is a covolume polynomial.
 Now Definition~\ref{def:adjpol} implies that

 therefore, $\Abb_{\cP_S}$ is obtained from a covolume polynomial by a nonnegative change of coordinates.
 By Theorem~\ref{thm:nonnegcc} we can conclude that $\Abb_{\cP_S}$ is a covolume polynomial, as needed. \end{proof}